 - Firm ride

-Launched in 2015, the fourth-generation Volkswagen Caddy is perhaps the discerning small van buyer’s choice.
+The fourth-generation Volkswagen Caddy, launched in 2015, is perhaps the discerning small van buyer’s choice.
 It’s not necessarily the most practical, and it’s certainly not the cheapest – but it’s got that trendy VW image, impressive build quality and an appealing sense of modernity.

 It also offers impressive safety credentials and substantially improved fuel economy compared with the previous model, leaving little to fault overall.
 We voted it runner up in our 2020 Small Van of the Year Award.